 Welcome to the 3-dimensional Reference Earth Model Webpage!

-REM-3D is a project funded by the National Science Foundation and carried out by Raj Moulik, Ved Lekic, Barbara Romanowicz, and Adam Dziewonski.
+REM-3D is a project funded by the National Science Foundation conceptualized by Ved Lekic, Barbara Romanowicz, and Adam Dziewonski.
 Execution of the project iss carried out by Raj Moulik.

 If you have questions, please do not hesitate to contact us.
 You might find the answer you are looking for in our new FAQ section.

 The aim of the project is to develop a three-dimensional seismic reference model (REM-3D) for the Earth’s mantle, parameterized in terms of shear wavespeed (Vs), compressional wavespeed (Vp), density (ρ), and the 3 additional parameters representing radial anisotropy.
 Unlike previous reference models of Earth structure, REM-3D will come with uncertainty estimates.
 This website will, in due time, host: